Mother Jones (magazine): Awards

-Mother Jones has been a finalist for 31 National Magazine Awards, winning seven times (including three times for General Excellence in 2001, 2008 and 2010).
+Mother Jones has been a finalist for 52 National Magazine Awards, winning 12 times (including four times for General Excellence in 2001, 2008, 2010, and 2025).

 The Park Center for Independent Media named Mother Jones the winner of the fifth annual Izzy Award in April 2013, for "special achievement in independent media", for its 2012 reporting, including its analysis of gun violence in the United States, coverage of dark money funding of candidates, and release of a video of Mitt Romney stating that 47 percent of the people of the United States see themselves as victims and are dependent on the government.

 In August 2013, Mother Jones co-editors Monika Bauerlein and Clara Jeffery won the PEN/Nora Magid Award for Magazine Editing.
 Also in 2010, Mother Jones won the Online News Association Award for Online Topical Reporting, and in 2011 won the Utne Reader Independent Press Award for General Excellence.

 In 2017, Mother Jones won the Magazine of the Year award from the American Society of Magazine Editors.

 In 2025, Mother Jones won won two National Magazine Awards, including awards for "General Excellence."
-The magazine was recognized for its coverage in the "Literature, Science and Politics" category, as well as the podcasting category.
+The magazine was recognized for its coverage in the "Literature, Science and Politics" category, as well as the podcasting category, for its "40 Acres and A Lie" series produced in collaboration with the Center for Public Integrity and Reveal.
+The "40 Acres and A Lie" investigation also was selected as a Pulitzer Prize finalist in 2025 in the explanatory reporting category.